Legoless/Alpha/README.md

 # Features

-Features are separated into multiple plugins, which can be enabled or disabled, depending on application requirements.
+Features are separated into plugins, which can be enabled or disabled, depending on application requirements.

 - **Application** - displays a list of all installed applications on the device.
 - **Bootstrap** - checks for [KZBootstrap](https://github.com/krzysztofzablocki/KZBootstrap) environments and allows modifying them in real-time.